-During the holiday season, many of our routines get totally out of whack.
-From eating differently to not sleeping as much, the festivities interfere with our normal routine and this interference doesn’t always support a healthy microbiome.
-Fortunately, with a little consideration, there are some simple ways to keep your gut health in-check – backed by science!
+During the holiday season, many of your routines get totally out of whack.
+From eating differently to not sleeping as much, the festivities interfere with your normal routine and this interference doesn’t always support a healthy microbiome.
+Fortunately, with a little consideration, there are some simple ways to keep your gut health in check – backed by science!

-Why Are The Holidays Hard On Our Microbiome?
+Why Are The Holidays Hard On Your Microbiome?

-But when the holidays come around, the day to day actions we either knowingly or unknowingly take to support our gut microbiome, like eating fermented foods, getting good quality sleep, and limiting alcohol, often go out the window.
+But when the holidays come around, the day-to-day actions you either knowingly or unknowingly take to support your gut microbiome, like eating fermented foods, getting good quality sleep, and limiting alcohol, often go out the window.
 The good news is that there are some things that you can do to help keep your gut microbiome health in check over the holidays and all year long.

 If you have a sweet tooth, temptation seems to be everywhere during the holiday season.
 From candy canes to overly indulgent desserts, sugar and treats are enjoyed far more frequently during this time of year.

-While enjoying treats can be oh so enjoyable, too much sugar can wreak havoc on your gut microbiome.
+While enjoying treats can be oh-so enjoyable, too much sugar can wreak havoc on your gut microbiome.
 According to a recent study, in large doses, sugar hinders the creation of proteins that promote the growth of a bacterial variety frequently observed in healthy people.
-Thus, the results indicate that when it comes to our diets, sugar is more than just a nutrient but may also be a signal for our most important and vital microbes to dissipate.2
+Thus, the results indicate that when it comes to our diet, sugar is more than just a nutrient.
+It may also be a signal for our most vital microbes to disappear.2

 Therefore, while incredibly difficult, be mindful of how much sugar you are consuming during the holiday season.
-You can keep your sugar intake in-check by choosing other fruits instead of candy, or eating fruit alongside your favorite holiday treats as a way of monitoring portion sizes of your favorite goodies.
+You can keep your sugar intake in check by choosing fruits instead of candy or eating fruit alongside your favorite holiday treats as a way of monitoring the portion sizes of your favorite goodies.

 When attending a party or prancing around town checking out the holiday decorations, make a conscious effort to get your greens when you can.
-Nosh on a crudité board at holiday parties, include delicious salads with your holiday meals, and add chopped veggies to classic holiday dishes like stuffing and your gut will thank you.
+Nosh on a crudité board at holiday parties, include delicious salads with your holiday meals, or add chopped veggies to classic holiday dishes like stuffing.
+Your gut will thank you!

 The holidays and alcohol often go hand in hand as consumption ramps up for many people during the holidays.
 But here’s the thing: alcohol affects our microbiomes in ways we don’t quite understand.
-For example, while more studies are needed to confirm, research suggests alcohol consumption may create "bad" bacterial growth and dysbiosis and affects the composition of the gut microbiome.3
+For example, while we need more studies to confirm, research suggests alcohol consumption may create "bad" bacterial growth and dysbiosis and affect the composition of the gut microbiome.3

 Our suggestion?
 Keep an eye on your alcohol consumption throughout the holiday season.
-When you can, try swapping your cocktail with a non-alcoholic drink like alcohol free wine, OLIPOP, or a 100% fruit juice with a splash of seltzer.
-The holidays don’t have to be totally free of alcohol but they also don’t have to be totally packed with alcohol either.
+When you can, try swapping your cocktail with a non-alcoholic drink like alcohol-free wine, OLIPOP, or 100% fruit juice with a splash of seltzer.
+The holidays don’t have to be totally alcohol-free but they also don’t have to be totally packed with alcohol either.

 Holidays are a time for parties, frantic shopping trips, and unwinding with your friends.
-With all of the fun to be had, normal parts of your daily routine, like exercising, and resting, may be harder to fit in your schedule.
+With all the fun to be had, normal parts of your daily routine, like exercising, and resting, may be harder to fit into your schedule.

-Unfortunately, the holiday time can be a time of major sleep deprivation.
+Unfortunately, the holidays can be a time of major sleep deprivation.
 With so much fun to be had, who has time for sleep?
 But sleep deprivation can lead to changes in gut microbiome composition, and not in a good way.4

-While more research is needed to thoroughly understand the connection between sleep and the microbiome, more and more data reveals how the two are directly correlated.
-However, we know that when one doesn't get the proper amounts of sleep, their hormones may become unbalanced, and cortisol, the stress hormone, may increase.
+While we need more research to thoroughly understand the connection between sleep and the microbiome, more and more data reveals how the two are directly correlated.
+However, we know that when you don't get the proper amounts of sleep, your hormones may become unbalanced, and cortisol, the stress hormone, may increase.
 This heightened stress is associated with "intestinal permeability issues" or leaky gut.
 With this syndrome, food and toxins can pass through the intestine and into the bloodstream, potentially leading to symptoms like inflammation, bloating stomach aches and pains, and changes in the gut microbiome.5

 Hence, while hard, getting some restful and quality sleep can serve you well not just during the holiday season but in life.
-Not only will sleep support your gut microbiome, but it will help you focus and enjoy your holiday season, too.
+Not only will sleep support your gut microbiome, but it could also help you focus and enjoy your holiday season even more.

-Serotonin is the key hormone that stabilizes our mood, feelings of well-being, and happiness.
-Although the specific interaction mechanisms are still unclear, some studies have suggested that there is a correlation between the gut-microbiota and the serotonin metabolism.6
+Serotonin is the key hormone that stabilizes your mood, feelings of well-being, and happiness.
+Although the specific interaction mechanisms are still unclear, some studies suggest that there is a correlation between gut microbiota and serotonin metabolism.6

 Unfortunately, stress is often unavoidable during the holiday season.
 Between family expectations, over-scheduling, and more, anxiety can certainly set in when all is said and done.
 To best manage your stress, try deep breathing practices, exercising, meditation, and trying your hand at a yoga session.

-Your gut microbiota is made of live bacteria, or probiotics, that may offer a slew of health benefits.
+Your gut microbiota consists of live bacteria or probiotics that may offer a slew of health benefits.
 When you eat probiotics, you are supplying your gut with these key bacteria.
 Focusing on probiotic-rich foods like yogurt, kefir, kimchi, and other fermented foods can help you reach your probiotic quota.
-If you can’t seem to get in these key foods, a probiotic supplement is always an option.
+If you can’t seem to get into these key foods, a probiotic supplement is always an option.

 In addition to consuming them, probiotics also need something to consume.
 To keep your probiotics healthy, eat a prebiotic-rich diet.
-Foods like Jerusalem artichoke, a slightly underripe banana, and even prebiotic-rich sodas like OLIPOP can fuel the live bacteria and help them thrive.
+Foods like Jerusalem artichoke, a slightly underripe banana, and even a prebiotic-rich soda like OLIPOP can fuel the live bacteria and help them thrive.

 Faster eating can be hard on your digestion.
-Take small bites and actually savor the flavor of your food when it is time to eat.
+Take small bites and savor the flavor of your food when it is time to eat.
 Practice eating mindfully instead of shoving your goodies in your mouth.
-Ultimately, it will make you feel better and it can help support your gut health in a natural way.
+Ultimately, it will make you feel better and it can help naturally support your gut health.

-Over the holiday season, while you are enjoying all of the festivities and traditions, make sure you are giving your gut microbiome some love too.
-Simple steps like prioritizing sleep, eating foods that contain prebiotic fibers (like OLIPOP), and managing stress don’t take a huge effort, but doing these can have a profound effect on your overall health.
+Over the holiday season, while you are enjoying all the festivities and traditions, make sure you are giving your gut microbiome some love too.
+Simple steps like prioritizing sleep, eating foods that contain prebiotic fibers (like OLIPOP), and managing stress don’t take a huge effort.
+Yet these steps can have a profound effect on your health.